 #1 Migraine without Aura

 These used to be referred to as common migraines, but since that downplayed how debilitating migraines are, the term was changed to migraine without aura.
-What are the symptoms of a migraine without aura?
+What are its symptoms?
 Here are some of the more common ones:

-- Headache – This is the symptom that migraines are best known for.
+- Headache – This is the most popular symptom.
 Headaches that are a symptom of a migraine should meet at least two of the following conditions: pulsing or throbbing pain, grow worse with exertion, one-sided, moderate to severe pain.

 - Sensory sensitivities